The Bad and the Beautiful: Plot

-Finally, Bartlow is a contented professor at a small college who has written a bestselling book for which Shields has purchased the film rights.
-Shields wants Bartlow himself to write the script.
-Bartlow is not interested, but his shallow Southern belle wife Rosemary is, so he gives in.
-They go to Hollywood, where her constant distractions keep him from his work.
-Shields gets his suave actor friend Victor "Gaucho" Ribera to keep her occupied.
+Bartlow is a college professor who has written a bestselling book for which Shields has purchased the film rights.
+Shields wants Bartlow to write the script, and he is persuaded to accept the assignment by his wife Rosemary.
+They move to Hollywood, where her constant distractions keep him from his work, so Shields asks his suave actor friend Victor "Gaucho" Ribera to keep her occupied.
 Freed from interruption, Bartlow makes excellent progress on the script.
-Rosemary, however, runs away with Gaucho; they are killed in a plane crash.
-When the script is completed, Shields has the distraught Bartlow remain in Hollywood to help with the production, while Shields takes over directing duties.
-A first-time director, Shields botches the job, which leads to his bankruptcy.
-Then Shields lets slip his part in Rosemary's involvement with Gaucho, so Bartlow walks out on him.
-Bartlow goes on to write a novel based upon his wife (something Shields had encouraged him to do) and wins a Pulitzer Prize.
+However, Rosemary falls in love with Gaucho and they are killed in a plane crash.
+Shields asks the distraught Bartlow to help with the production while Shields directs for the first time.
+He botches the job, which leads to his bankruptcy.
+When Shields discloses his role in Rosemary's involvement with Gaucho, Bartlow angrily leaves him.
+Bartlow later writes a novel based upon his wife and wins a Pulitzer Prize.

-After each flashback, Pebbel sarcastically agrees that Shields "ruined" their lives; each of the three is now at the top of their respective professions, thanks largely to Shields.
-At last, Shields's call comes through and Pebbel asks the three if they will work with Shields just one more time; all three say no. As they leave, Pebbel is still talking to Shields.
-The three eavesdrop on an extension phone as Shields describes his new idea; they become more and more interested.
+After each flashback, Pebbel notes that because of Shields, each of the three is now at the top of their profession.
+At last, Shields's call arrives and Pebbel asks the three people if they will work with Shields just one more time, but all three decline.
+As they leave, they eavesdrop on an extension phone as Shields describes his new idea, and they become interested.